PrestaShop/open-source/content/project-organization/quality-council/processes/pr-management.md

 To do this, go to your terminal and execute the commands below:

-ℹ️ For your information, I recommend that you put it in the *Computer/var/www/html* folder.
+ℹ️ For your information, we recommend that you put it in the *Computer/var/www/html* folder.

 ![img.png](images/readme8.png)